Sanofi-Public/PMCB-scGFT/README.md

 for each barcode.
 If a `vector` of barcodes is provided, `nsynth` cells will be synthesized for the specified group of barcodes.

+Specifies the barcode(s) of the cell(s) to be used for cell-based synthesis. for elemnts of the list with one cell barcode, `nsynth` cells will be synthesized.
+If a `vector` of barcodes is provided, `nsynth` cells will be synthesized for the specified group of barcodes.

 ```r
 # to evaluate synthsized cells
 statsScGFT(object, groups)